NissesSenap/falcosidekick-tekton/README.md

 ## Provision local Kubernetes Cluster

-I'm sure you can use a kind cluster as well to follow along.
-But falco complained a bit when I tried and I was to lazy to check out what extra flags I need so I went with minikube.
+I'm sure you can use a [kind](https://github.com/kubernetes-sigs/kind) cluster as well to follow along, but falco complained a bit when I tried and I was to lazy to check out what extra flags I need so I went with minikube.

 ```shell
 minikube start --cpus 3 --memory 8192 --vm-driver virtualbox